gnvalbuena/TCGA-compilemirseqmature/README.md

 The function `mergeTCGAmaturemirna` requires the libraries `splitstackshape`, `qdap`, and `plyr`, while `prep_mirbase_name_table` requires the library `Biostrings`.

-Set the working directory to the raw data table, and run the function
+Set the working directory to the raw data folder, and run the function

 ```R
 maturemirnatable <- mergeTCGAmaturemirna(mirfileIDs, mirbasenames)